 Michigan Minimum Wage Law & Earned Sick Time

-Helping you navigate the changes.
+Helping you navigate the complexities.

 Why Is it Changing?

 The changes to Michigan’s wage and sick time laws stem from the ruling by the Michigan Supreme Court on July 31, 2024.
-The court found that the state’s legislature’s previous approach of adopting and then amending citizen-initiated petitions was unconstitutional.
+The court found that the state legislature’s previous approach of adopting and then amending citizen-initiated petitions was unconstitutional.
 As a result, the original versions of these laws, which include a higher minimum wage and more generous paid sick time provisions, will be reinstated.

 Frequently Asked Questions